Distributed availability groups

 When you configure the distributed AG with a SQL Server migration target that is a higher version than the source, autoseeding isn't supported so the seeding mode must be set to

 MANUAL.
-You must then manually perform a full and transaction log back up of the source database from the primary AG and then manually restore it, along with the transaction log, to the secondary AG.
+If you don’t disable AUTO-SEEDING, your migration will fail and you'll see error 946 "Cannot open database 'DistributionAG' version xxx.
+Upgrade the database to the latest version" in the error log.
+You must set seeding mode to MANUAL and manually perform a full and transaction log backup of the source database from the primary AG.
+Then manually restore it, along with the transaction log, to the secondary AG.
 To learn more, review the manual seeding steps to configure your distributed AG, and scripts to back up and restore your database from the primary AG to the secondary AG.

 Assuming the secondary AG (AG2) is the migration target and is a higher version than the primary AG (AG1), consider the following limitations: